Create a Dialogflow agent

 This verifies that your chatbot is working and logging tickets, awesome!

 Click Check my progress to verify your performed task.
 If tickets get successfully logged in Datastore, you will see an assessment score.

-Testing your Chatbot
+Task 5.
+Test your Chatbot

 Dialogflow provides many types of integrations for your chatbot.
 Now take a look at a sample web user interface for the chatbot.

 Click on Integrations in the Dialogflow left panel and then click on the Web Demo integration.

 Now, click on the URL link to launch Web Demo.

 Start using the chat interface by typing in the Ask something... section!
 If you are using a Chrome browser, if you click the microphone icon and you can speak your questions to the chatbot.
 Start chatting with the chatbot using the following conversation:

 - Type "Hi" and hit Enter.
 The chatbot should respond as before.